 Cut back and remove dead foliage from pond edges, and net pond if you haven’t already done so.

-Apply grease bands to fruit trees and their stakes.
+Apply grease bands to fruit trees and their stakes to deter pests.

 Stack shredded leaves before using them as mulch – root veg patches really love this.